pradhyumnaag30/PhiUSIIL-Phishing-URL-Detection/readme.md

 | Random Forest       | **1.000000** | **1.000000** | **1.000000** | **1.000000** | **1.000000** |
 | Extra Trees         | 0.999972     | 0.999951     | **1.000000** | 0.999975     | **1.000000** |

-These results confirm that the PHIUSIIL dataset is fully separable with classical models when all features are available, providing a benchmark against which more constrained scenarios—few-shot learning, incremental learning, and real-time URL-only models—can be compared.
+These results confirm that the PHIUSIIL dataset is fully separable with classical models when all features are available, providing a benchmark against which more constrained scenarios—few-shot learning, incremental learning, and URL-only models—can be compared.
 # **Approach 2: Few-Shot Learning (1% → 50% Training Data)**

 To evaluate how well classical models perform when training data is extremely limited, I repeated the baseline experiments using **only a small fraction of the training set**, while keeping the **same 30% test set** as in the baseline.
 I tested 1%, 5%, 10%, 20%, 30%, 40%, and 50% of the training data using the same four models used in the baselines.
 Although the full table is very large, the **best model for each data fraction** is summarized below.